Can You Find Meaning in Death and Grief?

 And I’ll go, “The meaning is not in the death.
 The meaning is what we do after.
 The meaning is in us.”
 That’s where the meaning lies.
 That’s what we can create.” ~ David Kessler

-In the episode, Brené shares how much it bugs her when a loss is spun into an “I’m grateful for this horrendous trauma because it taught me this.”
+In the episode, Brené shares her frustration with the idea of finding gratitude for traumatic events - “I’m grateful for this horrendous trauma because it taught me this.”
 (To be honest, this phrasing bugs me too!
 And I’m really glad she brought it up because David’s response was beautiful.)
+David’s perspective offers a reframing (excerpt from the podcast):

 “Let me break down gratitude for you and how that works, and I’ll use myself as an example.
 Well first, let me just say, when people initially have this thought of finding gratitude.
 I will talk about early on [in the grieving process], there’s no gratitude to be found.” ~ David Kessler